SondagesPro/LS-getStatInSurvey/README.md

 # getStatInSurvey

-Allow to show some statictics from previus answers in survey in question text, help and answers.
+Allow to show some statictics from previous answers in survey in question text, help and answers.

 ## Documentation